Abner Dean: First book

+Habitual depiction of nude people in absurd situations

 Seven more Dean collections were published over the next 16 years.
 As indicated by the title of his Naked People (1963), his more personal work portrayed most often unclothed people in a variety of absurdist situations, reflecting the themes of disillusionment, self-delusion, yearning and the meaninglessness of modern life.
 Despite this, he usually drew in a very slick, professional and cleanly drawn, even cute style.
 Dean's vision expressed a darkness atypical of cartoon work of his time.
 He has begun to accumulate a posthumous cult following of admirers.